What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Results and Discussion

 \subsection{Further Work}

-We have identified a need for more publicly available datasets for this task in the audio domain, similar to \cite{ponomarenko2015image} in the image domain, with a larger variety of sounds and distortion types.
-The dataset collection for the GAN and ViSQOL datasets was done according to the ITU-T P.800 recommendation.
-However, this was designed for telephone conversations and according to ITU-R BS.1534-1 proved insufficient for evaluating audio signals of broadcast quality.
-Instead the "MUlti Stimulus test with Hidden Reference and Anchor" (MUSHRA) is the recommended grading procedure.
-The non-adaptive psychophysical Two Alternate Forced Choice (2AFC) paradigm could also be suitable.
+We have identified a need for a greater number of publicly available datasets of perceptual quality in audio with a larger variety of sounds and degradation types.
+The scores in the GAN and ViSQOL papers were collected according to the ITU-T P.800 recommendation (for telephone conversations).
+However, according to ITU-R BS.1534-1 this proved insufficient for evaluating audio signals of broadcast quality.
+Instead the "MUlti Stimulus test with Hidden Reference and Anchor" is the recommended grading procedure, as is used in~\cite{vinay2022evaluating}.
+The non-adaptive psychophysical Two Alternate Forced Choice (2AFC) paradigm, as used in IQMs~\cite{ponomarenko2015image, zhang2018unreasonable} would also be suitable.
 Preliminary tests should be performed to ensure the range of degradation is similar across degradation types.
-Tests should also scale the degradation amount to avoid degradation types that improve perceptual quality over a reference when applied in small amounts.
-A training procedure or better task descriptions could also help, as according to \cite{hilmkil2020perceiving}, participants were asked "How do you rate the audio quality of this music segment?" where "quality" is left largely up to participants to interpret.
-We also plan to investigate how divisive normalisation may be better tailored to audio, by using different filters for time and frequency, along the lines of MusiCNN~\cite{pons2019cnn}.
-We intend to use these metrics as a loss function in generative modelling, so that such models generate audio samples that sound more realistic and contain fewer perceived distortions.
+Tests should also scale degradation amounts to avoid improving the perceptual quality above the reference.
+A task training procedure or better task descriptions could also improve rating quality, as according to \cite{hilmkil2020perceiving}, participants were asked "How do you rate the audio quality of this music segment?" where "quality" is left largely up to participants to interpret.
+Such a dataset would allow for a more reliable comparison with contemporary~\cite{manocha2021cdpam,gupta2022parameter} and future AQMs.
+We also plan to investigate how divisive normalisation may be better tailored to audio, such as by using separate filters for time and frequency.
+We intend to use these metrics as a loss function in generative modelling, so that such models generate audio samples that sound more realistic with fewer perceived distortions.
 We also want to investigate the degree to which navigating through latent spaces of models trained with perceptual metrics aligns with human expectations of how the generated audio should change.
-We believe this should help with the explainability and trust of the output of audio generative models.
+We believe this should help with explainability, trust and control over the outputs of generative audio models.